 Fusakichi Omori (1868-1923), director of the Seismological Institute of Japan, studied the occurrence of earthquakes around Tokyo and wrote in 1922:

 "Currently the immediate area of Tokyo is seismically quiet while in the mountains around Tokyo in a distance of about 60 kilometres there are often triggered earthquakes, which - although they are may felt in the capital - are in fact harmless, because the affected areas are not part of a larger destructive seismic zone.

 Over time, the seismic activity in these areas will gradually diminish, meanwhile it will increase as compensation in the bay of Tokyo and will possibly cause a strong earthquake.
 An earthquake with an epicentre at some distance from Tokyo would be have a half-destructive, local impact."

-One year later, on Saturday the 1.
-September 1923, the city of Yokohama and Tokyo were hit again by an earthquake, today it is remembered as the Great Kanto- earthquake with a magnitude of 7.9 on the Richter scale and the epicentre situated in the bay of Sagami - adjacent to the bay of Tokyo.
+One year later, September 1, 1923, the city of Yokohama and Tokyo were hit again by an earthquake, today remembered as the Great Kanto- earthquake with a magnitude of 7.9 on the Richter-scale and the epicentre situated in the bay of Sagami.

-More than 99.000 people were killed by the collapse of buildings, a 10 to 12m high tsunami and a fire that raged for 2 days in the city.
+More than 99.000 people were killed by the collapse of buildings, a 10 to 12 meter high tsunami and a fire that raged for 2 days in the city.
 The bodies of possibly more than 40.000 people were never found.
-September the 1. is today a national day of remembrance for the dangers of earthquakes.
+The first day of September is today a national day of remembrance for the dangers of earthquakes.